fmtops/form2agent-ai-react/README.md

 - **Pre-built Demo Forms:** Get started quickly with our included sample forms.
 - **Voice Interaction:** Speak your form answers and hear the AI's responses using text-to-speech and speech-to-text capabilities.

+## **Disclaimer**

+### Important Information Regarding Data Usage:
+- **Sensitive Data:** Users should **not** use or input any sensitive data (e.g., passwords, personal identification information, or financial information) when interacting with this project.

+- **Data Preservation:** Please be aware that the prompts used in this project are stored to maintain a stateless context.
+This means that the data is temporary and only used to manage the session state during your interaction with the application.

+- **API Keys:** We do **NOT** store any API keys within this project.
+Form2Agent requires API keys for external services, users are responsible for securely managing their own API keys and ensuring they are not exposed or stored within the repository.

 ## **Prerequisites:**

 - Node.js v21.1.0 or later [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)